Eating Disorders: How To Get Help

 Bulimia nervosa

 Bulimia Nervosa is a mental disorder characterized by binge eating and purging patterns.
 Purging may refer to self-induced vomiting, laxative use, excessive exercise, periods of fasting, or other compensatory behaviors.
-To be diagnosed with bulimia, you must engage in binge eating, purging, or other compensatory behaviors at least once weekly for three months or longer.
+To be diagnosed with bulimia nervosa, you must engage in binge eating, purging, or other compensatory behaviors at least once weekly for three months or longer.

 Getty/Xavier Lorenzo